 Richard Benvenuto High School Poetry Competition

-Each fall, the RCAH Center for Poetry holds the Richard Benvenuto High School Poetry Competition, with prize donated by Barry Gross in memory of his dear classmate, dear colleague, dear friend Richard Benvenuto.
+Each fall, the RCAH Center for Poetry holds the Richard Benvenuto High School Poetry Competition, with prize donated by Barry Gross in memory of his dear classmate, colleague, and friend Richard Benvenuto.

 E-mail us at email@example.com to register your school on our mailing list.
-The call for entries for the 2017 competition will be mailed to high schools in mid-September.
+The call for entries for the 2018 competition has been mailed to high schools.
 The competition is open to all students who attend a Michigan high school.

 About Richard Benvenuto

 Richard Ercole Benvenuto taught in the English Department at Michigan State University for 20 years.
 From his office in Morrill Hall he conducted grad student seminars and advised students on the best paths for their lives.
 He loved teaching and was a published scholar of Victorian Literature.
 At the time of his death, Indiana University dedicated an issue of Victorian Studies in his honor.
 He published two biographies, one on Emily Bronte and the other on Amy Lowell.
 His next book would have been on Oscar Wilde.
 As a young grad student he was awarded a Woodrow Wilson Fellowship, which he used to pursue an MFA in Creative Writing at Hollins College, Virginia.
 At Hollins College, he worked under William Golding, author of Lord of the Flies.
 Richard played music and wrote poetry throughout his life.
 He was married for 27 years to his wife, Joyce and has three children and four grandchildren.

 About Tom Samet